noviatijaja/python_code_flavors-of-cacao/README.md

-# Flavors of Cacao: Analyzing Chocolate Ratings, Ingredients, and Regional Trends
+# Flavors of Cacao: Uncovering the Factors Behind Chocolate Ratings

 ## 📌 Project Overview
 This project examines the **factors influencing chocolate ratings**, including **cocoa percentage, ingredient composition, company location, and bean origin**.
 Using expert reviews from the **Flavors of Cacao Chocolate Database**, this study uncovers patterns in chocolate quality and provides **data-driven insights** for chocolate makers, researchers, and consumers.